 • Doster Farm - blueberries

-• G & G Farms - strawberries, prepicked produce
+• G & G Farms - UPDATE: December 26, 2016: The owner tells me they are now permanently closed strawberries, prepicked produce

 • McCraw Farms - blackberries, blueberries, figs, muscadine grapes, nectarines, peaches, plums, Other fruit or veg, U-pick and already picked, restrooms, picnic area, farm animals

 7299 County Road 15, Maplesville, AL 36750.
 Phone: 334-366-4263.
 Email: mccraw27@bellsouth.net.
-Open: Open May 15, through August 15, open 7 days a week from 7am till 6pm.
-Directions: From Clanton alabama take highway 22 west about 9 miles to McCraw Peach sighn on left turn left at the sighn this will be county road 15.
-Go about 3 miles farm is on the right at McCraw Peach sighn.
+Open: May 15, through August 15, open 7 days a week from 7am till 6pm.
+Directions: From Clanton Alabama take highway 22 west about 9 miles to McCraw Peach sign on left turn left at the sign this will be county road 15.
+Go about 3 miles farm is on the right at McCraw Peach sign.
 Click here for a map and directions.
 Plums and early peaches ready May 15,nectarines,blackberries ready June 10,blueberries,figs,muscadines ready in july.
 Payment: Cash, Check, WIC Vouchers, SFMNP Vouchers.
-We also have martin and craft gourds rangeing in price from 50 cents to $3.
+We also have martin and craft gourds ranging in price from 50 cents to $3.
 Gourds already painted and or decorated $10 and up.
-(UPDATED: January 22, 2012)

-• Petals from the Past - blueberries, blackberries, figs, muscadines, persimmons, kiwi, flowers
+• Petals from the Past - blueberries, blackberries, figs, Muscadines, grapes, persimmons, kiwi, flowers

-A visitor writes on June 30, 2008: "Hello, My family and I stopped in Petals of the Past in Thorsby, Alabama to pick blueberries and blackberries yesterday.
+Comments from a visitor on June 30, 2008: "Hello, My family and I stopped in Petals of the Past in Thorsby, Alabama to pick blueberries and blackberries yesterday.
 I have to admit, it's a really neat place, and it is obviously a well-operated business with a highly trained staff, but their prices for U-pick fruit are far higher (in some instances 3x higher) than most of others in the area.
 I felt slightly taken after paying 5.99 per lb. for u-pick fruit.
 This morning I called other listings on your site and learned that most were charging in the $6 to $10 range for a gallon of fruit.
 I know I should have done my homework, but I thought maybe you might want to note this in their listing. thanks" Note: $5.99 per lb is equivalent to about $16/gallon.
-(UPDATED: June 30, 2008)

 • Roland and Elizabeth Miller Farm - Blueberries.